 Spreading the love: Lisa Walters (right) and Bridget Searle are part of a group which has found a simple and sustainable way to feed hungry schoolchildren living near them | Photo: Nicky Elliott

-AS SOUTH AFRICA’S NEW SCHOOL YEAR GETS GOING, many of its vulnerable children will be learning on empty stomachs.
+AS SOUTH AFRICA’S ECONOMIC CHALLENGES CONTINUE, many of its vulnerable children are learning on empty stomachs.
 This makes so many of us feel helpless, but a group of Cape Town women have found a simple and sustainable way to fill the stomachs of schoolchildren in their immediate vicinity.
-LISA WALTERS, a 53-year-old mother of two from Constantia, told BRONWEN BOWMER how Nutrition for Tuition works…
+LISA WALTERS, a 54-year-old mother of two from Constantia, told BRONWEN BOWMER how Nutrition for Tuition works…

 Claire’s idea was to make sure that as many schoolchildren as possible got a sandwich and piece of fruit every day of the school week.
 They get a sponsored cooked meal at school but for many that’s their only food of the day, so the sandwich and fruit make a difference.
 I jumped at the chance to get involved.
 There are more than 300 children and it breaks my heart that so many of them might not have much else to eat otherwise.